Updated: September 5, 2020

 2. It’s Not about Trauma or Heartbreak

 Many people assume that unmarried women are not single by choice, but because they had failed at securing a match or they were too traumatized by some earlier romantic endeavor.
 If they’re divorced (especially early on), then something grave and extreme must have happened.
 The women we interviewed prove that this is not true.
 They had simply made the choice they felt was best for them.
 Those who had been married had parted civilly with their husbands, without there being the drama of cheating, domestic violence, financial problems or any of the problems people assume; those who hadn’t married had been wiser than to fall into the trap of marrying just for marriage’s (or society’s!) sake.

 Because most people judge them, we’re quick to think they’ve had it rough.
 They have of course, but they’ve also been smart enough to surround themselves with supporters rather than people who bring them down.
-Sure, the women we talked to discussed the shame and the stigma that come with being a divorcée or unmarried female in Egypt.
+Sure, the women we talked to discussed the shame and the stigma that comes with being a divorcée and/or unmarried female in Egypt.
 They cited the things that people would say/assume and how available (and sometimes desperate) men would think they are.
-BUT, they primarily focused on the support they got from their families and friends.
+HOWEVER, these women focused primarily on the support they get from their families and friends.
 Whether financial, moral or otherwise, it had been vital, appreciated and needed.
 It reassured them when they had doubts about whether they’d made the right choice.
 It was confirmation that their lives were their own and they weren’t crazy to claim them.